kree-dotcom/isomorph/README.md

 ## Tests:

-Begin by cloning the repo,
+- Begin by cloning the repo
-Then run "yarn install" in the main directory to install all required packages connect your API endpoints and privatekey using the .env file.
+- Then run "yarn install" in the main directory to install all required packages
+- Connect your API endpoints and privatekey using the .env file.
 See sample_env for details.

 If you swap to a different network you will need to update the static addresses that the Vaults rely on for Lyra, Synthetix and Velodrome.

-Then run "npx hardhat test" to run all tests.
+- Then run "npx hardhat test" to run all tests.
 All tests should pass, occasionally the API will time out due to some of the tests taking a while to process, if this happens run again.

 # Slither results
 Running slither . --filter-paths "contracts/tests|node_modules|contracts/Migrations|contracts/helper|contracts/interfaces|contracts/ConfirmedOwnerWithProposal"
 produces 218 results.
 The above paths were filtered due to either not being written by us or being irrelevant.

 ## Definitions: